khast3x/Redcloud/README.md

 ### Portainer App Templates

 Redcloud uses Portainer to orchestrate and interface with the Docker engine.
 Portainer in itself is a fantastic project to manage Docker deployments remotely.
 Portainer also includes a very convenient [template system](https://portainer.readthedocs.io/en/stable/templates.html), which is the major component for our Redcloud deployment.
 Templates can be found in `./templates/templates.yml`.
-Portainer fetches the template file from a dedicated NGINX container (`templates`).
+Portainer fetches the template file from a dedicated container (`templates`).

 ### Traefik reverse-proxy
 Traefik is a wonderful "cloud-native edge router".
 It has replaced the previous NGINX reverse-proxy setup.